Cray-HPE/docs-csm/upgrade/Stage_1.md

 ### Run Ceph Latency Repair Script

 Ceph can begin to exhibit latency over time when upgrading the cluster from previous versions.
-It is recommended to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md).
+It is mandatory to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md) in order to prevent a Ceph latency condition from occurring.

 ## Apply boot order workaround